rogerbinns/apsw/doc/shell.rst

 vfsname
 -------

-*VFS name used to open current database*
+*VFS name for database, or attached names*

 .. _shell-cmd-width:
 .. index::